OllieWP/ollie/readme.txt

 Launch a blazing-fast, pixel-perfect website with the Ollie WordPress block theme!
 Ollie features over 50 beautiful pattern designs, 7 full-page pattern layouts, and a fully-customizable design system with global styles.
 Ollie integrates seamlessly with all of the powerful new WordPress editor features, giving you the most lightweight and powerful website builder on the planet — no expensive page builder plugin required! ✶ Full demo: https://demo.olliewp.com ✶

 == Changelog ==

+= 1.2.0 - 10/2/24 =
+* Refresh homepage pattern design
+* Update site logo to use paragraph instead of H1
+* Update header and footer to lighter color patterns by default
+* Add new hero pattern to homepage
+* Clean up pattern library for more consistency
+* Clean up navigation block markup
+* Clean up header and footer markup

 = 1.1.6 - 9/3/24 =
 * Remove template restriction on headers